definfo/wl-x11-clipsync/README.md

 This Haskell script synchronizes the clipboard between Wayland (via `wl-copy`/`wl-paste`) and X11 (via `xclip`).
 It listens for clipboard changes using `clipnotify` and automatically transfers new data from one side to the other, handling text, HTML, images, and file URIs.

+## SECURITY NOTE

+Currently we have not implemented any security checks for clipped content.
+Note that this may be utilized by malware on the X11 side.

 ## Features

 - **Automatic two-way sync** between Wayland and X11 clipboards.